robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-07/README.md

     "Reported State Events"); 3
 ```
 1. The name of this stream processor.
 2. The second argument expects us to provide a **ProcessSupplier**, which is a functional interface that returns a Processor instance. **Processor** instances contain all of the data processing/transformation logic for a given stream processor.
-In the next section, we will define a class called HighWindsFlatmapProcessor, which will implement the Processor interface.
+In the next section, we will define a class called **HighWindsFlatmapProcessor**, which will implement the Processor interface.
 Therefore, we can simply use a method reference for that class’s constructor.
 3. Names of the parent processors.
-In this case, we only have one parent processor, which is the Reported State Events processor that we created in [Example 7-2](#example-7-2-the-initial-topology-with-both-of-our-source-processors-added).
+In this case, we only have one parent processor, which is the **Reported State Events** processor that we created in [Example 7-2](#example-7-2-the-initial-topology-with-both-of-our-source-processors-added).
 Stream processors can be connected to one or more parent nodes.

-Whenever you add a stream processor, you need to implement the Processor interface.
-This isn’t a functional interface (unlike ProcessSupplier, which we just discussed), so you can’t just pass in a lambda expression to the addProcessor method, like we often do with DSL operators.
+Whenever you add a stream processor, you need to implement the **Processor** interface.
+This isn’t a functional interface (unlike **ProcessSupplier**, which we just discussed), so you can’t just pass in a lambda expression to the addProcessor method, like we often do with DSL operators.
 It’s a little more involved and requires more code than we may be accustomed to, but we’ll walk through how to do this in the next section.

 ## Creating Stateless Processors
-Whenever we use the addProcessor method in the Processor API, we need to implement the Processor interface, which will contain the logic for processing and transforming records in a stream.
+Whenever we use the **addProcessor** method in the Processor API, we need to implement the **Processor** interface, which will contain the logic for processing and transforming records in a stream.
 The interface has three methods, as shown here:
 ```java
 public interface Processor<K, V> { (1)